By Dr. Paul Jerard, E-RYT 500, YACEP and Gopi Rao

-Whether the feeling is, good or bad, you process it into action or treat it as a fleeting thought that passes and may be forgotten.
+Whether the feeling is good or bad, you process it into action or treat it as a fleeting thought that passes and may be forgotten.
 So if you have a fleeting evil thought and it passes – should you waste time feeling guilty about it?
 The natural safeguard for ethical behavior is your heart or gut feeling.
 This is the best indicator of wrong or right.
-Yoga teaches us to connect with our feelings and to think carefully before taking action.
+Yoga teaches us to connect with our emotions and to think carefully before taking action.
 We cannot afford to let the “monkey” run our lives.

 States of Excessive Confusion

 Mankind has the ability to influence the universe and create different realities, but separating what is sacred from what is evil, has been a dilemma for thousands of years.
 The disconnection from your inner self, nature, and God, has led to excessive confusion.
 Thank God for Yoga meditation; it allows you to harness the power of the mind, settle down, and focus on one subject at a time.
 If you take the time for a daily Yoga meditation practice, your decision-making process will be much more controlled and clear.
 The result will be to look at the monkey with much more respect, appreciation, and a bit of humor.

 How to Stop the Chatter

 Whether you call it mind chatter or the monkey mind, you can’t turn it off.
 In general, we process 6,000 thoughts per day.
 The mind is busy processing thoughts 24 hours per day.
 Meditation slows the number of thoughts because we practice focusing.
 Therefore, with practice, we learn to train the monkey mind.
 It is essential to realize that we have an ocean of thoughts.
 However, the ocean produces an abundance of saltwater, which is harmful to drink.
 Meditation aims to train the mind to focus on a thought.
 To clarify this comparison: We only need to drink one quality glass of fresh water at a time.

 Introduction to Mind Chatter